ediboko1980/sufficit-quepasa-fork/README.md

 go run main.go

 ```
+if error occourd such as *"go not found"* please make sure to [export the path](#installing-golang) again

-**final step**
+### **Final step**

-go to http://yourIP:3100/setup in the web browser and register an admin user for your system
+- go to http://your.ip.address:3100/setup in the web browser and register an admin user for your system

-if error occourd such as go not found please make sure to [export the path](#installing-golang)
+- log in to the sysetm http://your.ip.address:3100 form previously created user and scan the qr using you whatsapp

+---

+## Docker Implimentation

 ### Prerequisites